Nursing Program FAQ

 Yes, Nyack College accepts transfer students based on available space.

 Transfer to the Nursing Major: Applicable to those who have completed the required courses at other institutions and want to transfer to the Nursing Major.
-These students should meet the requirements of Nyack College Admission Policy, have a cumulative GPA of 2.7 or higher, cumulative GPA of 2.5 or higher in core science courses, completion of pre-requisite courses, and pass the Kaplan exam.
+These students should meet the requirements of Nyack College Admission Policy, have a cumulative GPA of 2.7 or higher, cumulative GPA of 2.5 or higher in core math and science courses, complete pre-requisite courses, and pass the Kaplan exam.
 Applicants will be accepted based on the availability of the clinical practicum site and are not guaranteed transfer even when these criteria are met.
 Please refer to the Transfer of Credit Policies in the Undergraduate Catalog.

 Please refer to the detailed fee and expense information found in the Undergraduate Catalog.
 In addition to the fees, there is a one time, non-refundable, $800 nursing entrance fee.
-Also, there is a $800 nursing program fee each semester, starting the Spring of the sophomore year.
+Also, there is an $800 nursing program fee each semester, starting the spring of your sophomore year.
 These expenses will be reflected in the calculation for your student financial aid award.

 Other projected expenses for the nursing student are: